alex-sharifi/book-reports/the-data-warehouse-toolkit.md

         - Used for analysing the entire transaction pipeline, because it would be much harder to calculate average days between milestones in a transaction event fact table</sup>pg 194</sup>.
         - Reuse of conformed dimensions is to be expected<sup>pg 194</sup>.
         - Lag calulcations between events should be calculated in ETL system rather than views because they are better at incorporating intelligence like workday lags, accounting for weekends and holidays<sup>pg 196</sup>.
         - This kind of design is successful when 90 percent or more of the events progress through the same steps without any unusual exceptions, but there is no good way to reveal what happened when an event deviates from the standard scenario<sup>pg 255</sup>.
+An accumulating snapshot does a great job of presenting a workflow's current state, but it obliterates the intermediate states<sup>pg 394</sup>.
 Unusual departures from the standard scenario are described by a Status dimension on the accumulating snapshot fact table: tag the fact row with the Status 'Weird', and join back onto fact table using companion Keys<sup>pg 256</sup>.
 Accumulating snapshot does not attempt to fully describe unusual situations, so companion transaction schemas inevitably will be needed<sup>pg 343</sup>.
+Accumulating snapshot fact tables are typically appropriate for predictable workflows with well-established milestones with usually 10 key milestone dates representing the pipeline's start, completion and key events in between<sup>pg 393</sup>.
+Consider adding effective and expiration dates to the accumulating snapshot<sup>pg 394</sup> where new rows are added that preserves the state of a row for a span of time<sup>pg 394</sup>.
         - A single row represents the complete history of a workflow or pipeline instance<sup>pg 326</sup>.
         - Facts often include metrics corresponding to each milestone, plus status counts and elapsed duration<sup>pg 326</sup>.
         - Each row is revisited and updated whenever the pipeline instance changes; both foreign keys and measured facts may be changed during the fact row updates<sup>pg 326</sup>.
 They do not preserve counts and statuses at critical points, hence analysts might also want to retain snapshots at several important cut-off dates<sup>pg 329</sup>.
         - The row represents the accumulated history of the line item from the moment of creation to the current state<sup>pg 343</sup>.
     - Transactions and snapshots are the yin and yang of dimensional designs<sup>pg 122</sup>.
 Each provide different vantage points on the same story.
     - After the base processes have been built, it may be useful to design complementary schemas, such as summary aggregations, accumulating snapshots that look across a workflow of processes, consolidated fact tables that combine facts from multiple processes to a common granularity, or subset fact tables that provide access to a limited subset of fact data for security or data distribution purposes<sup>pg 300</sup>.
+You can almost never add enough facts to a snapshot schema to do away with the need for a transaction schema, and vice versa<sup>pg 387</sup>.
 - Supertype and subtype schemas
     - A family of supertype and subtype fact tables are needed when a business has heterogeneous products that have naturally different facts and descriptors, but a single customer base that demands an integrated view<sup>pg 295</sup>.
     - Business users typically require two different perspectives that are difficult to represent in a single fact table<sup>pg 293</sup>.
 These are common where an organisation sells heterogenous products/services where some products have common dimensions, there may be special attributes not shared by other products (such as financial services).